OscarPellicer/AutoTestIA/README.md

     # On Windows: venv\Scripts\activate
     # On macOS/Linux: source venv/bin/activate
     ```
-3. Install required dependencies:
+3. Install required dependencies and the package in editable mode:
     ```bash
-    # Core dependencies
+    # Core dependencies will be installed by the next command
-    pip install -r requirements.txt

-    # Optional: For parsing PDF, DOCX, PPTX, RTF files, Pillow is also needed
-    # These are included in requirements.txt but you can install separately:
-    # pip install pypdf python-docx python-pptx striprtf Pillow
+    pip install -e .
     ```
 4.  **Configure API Keys:**
     *   Rename the `.env.example` file to `.env`.